GiorgosDrog/diploma_thesis_motion_synthesis/README.md

 To train the categories model choose <b> categories </b>
 To generate results of the categories model choose <b> Evaluate categories </b>

-<H3>Blender scripts<H3>
+<H3>Blender scripts</H3>

-The script LBS.py generates the bone and the mesh vertices of all the motions.
++ The script LBS.py generates the bone and the mesh vertices of all the motions.
-The script Visualize_mesh.py gives us the opportunity to visualize all the genereted mesh.
++ The script Visualize_mesh.py gives us the opportunity to visualize all the genereted mesh.
++ The LBS.py is working only in the GenerateData.blend
++ The Visualize_mesh.py working only in the